puyacodes/pdcsc/README.md

 - `init`: Initializes a new database repository in current path, creates a git repo in it (if no git repo found), creates default scripts folders and creates a `pdcsc-config.json` config file and gitlab ci/cd yaml file.
 - `roll`: Creates/Updates a changeset based on `.sql` file changes in `./Scripts` folder in current branch.
 This is the default command.
 - `apply`: Applies changesets in `./Changes` folder on a database (updates the database).
-- `pipeline`: Used in CICD pipelines, tests changeset of current branch that its merge is requested and if it succeeds, executes changeset over the database specified (making it up-to-date).
+- `merge`: Used in CICD pipelines, tests changeset of current branch that its merge is requested and if it succeeds, executes changeset over the database specified (making it up-to-date).
 If changeset execution was successful as well, it  is journaled in the database (journaling is explained later in `Changeset execution history` section).
 - `render`: Renders a changeset and creates a `.sql` file (overwrites existing `.sql` file)
 - `check-update`: checks whether a new version for `pdcsc` is available or not.
-- `create-journal`: creates journal table (`dbo.Changesets` if it is not already exist).
+- `journal`: creates journal table (`dbo.Changesets` if it is not already exist).

 # CLI arguments